jward-magento/EyesLibrary/README.md

 Before running the tests, your Applitools Api Key must be set in _tests/acceptance/resources/common.robot_, by replacing "YourApplitoolsApiKey" with your own key.

 The mobile tests are to be executed on Android.
+You must replace the variables in _tests/acceptance/resources/mobile.robot_ with your own.

 Before running the Mobile Hybrid App tests, you need to install the Demo App (APK found at _tests/resources_) in your device.

 <!-- TODO: Publish Keyword Documentation